YaleSTC/reservations/README.md

 Categories provide organization to your catalog, making it easy for people to find what they need.
 Examples might be "Video Cameras", "Digital SLRs", or "Laptops".

-Equipment Models represnet a general model of equipment, such as a Nikon D90.
+Equipment Models represent a general model of equipment, such as a Nikon D90.
 Equipment Models contain a name and general description, as well as a photo for the catalog.
 You can also upload documents related to an Equipment Model (such as for a user's guide PDF), and set limits on the lenght of time and number a person can checkout.

 Equipment Items represent real, physical copies of an Equipment Model.
 These are used to determine how many are available for checkout on the catalog, and Reservations tracks them by identifiers you specify so you know who checked out a specific item.
 You can also store item-level information on Equipment Items such as serial numbers.